nambn007/motion-detection/README.md

+# Motion-detection

-# Motion-detection using Background Subtraction
+Using Background Subtraction MOG2 in OPENCV C++